Marcy is a school counselor at an alternative school in Illinois and a part-time bartender who loves writing in her spare time.

 7. Pleasing Decor and Cleanliness

-First off, a bar must have a certain level of cleanliness.
-I may go to a bar that isn't quite at that level, but I won't go back.
+A bar must have a certain level of cleanliness.
+I may go to a bar that doesn't meet this standard, but I won't return.
 I guess I'm spoiled because the owner of Bargenta is a phenomenal decorator.
-She just has a knack for putting all the right decor in all the right places, and it makes a difference.
+She has a knack for putting all the right decor in all the right places, and it makes a difference.
 She has taken the time to search and collect the right items from auctions and flea markets to create her masterpiece.
 The front of the building is unique and inviting, and the other decor inside is just perfect.
 I have frequented many bars that lacked a decor theme and some that lacked decor altogether.
-Trust me, you'll be more likely to stay longer and go more often if you like the aesthetics.
+Trust me.
+You'll be more likely to stay longer and go more often if you like the aesthetics.

 Most bars have pay and play music, which is a nice feature; however, the bars that host bands are definitely at an advantage.
 Live music puts off a vibe that gets people moving, drinking, and having a great time.
 It is true, though, some people get to an age where they don't like the loud music, so having enough space to separate the band area from the regular bar area usually makes everyone happy.